underwires/tutorial-colorslide/README.md

     end
 end
 ```
-1. Construct which proxy to load based on message data.

 Open "main.collection" and add a new game object with id "guis".

-Add "level_select.gui" as a GUI component to the new "guis" game object.
+Add "level_select.gui" as a GUI component to the new "guis" game object <kbd>right click *guis* in Outline ▸ Add Component File ▸ "level_select.gui"</kbd>.

-Run the game and test the level selector screen.
+Build and run the game and test the level selector screen.
 You should be able to click any of the level buttons and the corresponding level will load and be playable.

 ## In game GUI

-You can now start and play a level but there is no way to go back.
-The next step is to add an in game GUI that allows you to navigate back to the level selection screen.
-It should also congratulate the player when the level is completed and allow moving directly to the next level:
+Ylevel
 Create a new GUI file and call it "level.gui".

 Add "headings" to the *Font* section and the "bricks" atlas to the *Textures* section of the GUI.

 Build one back-button at the top and one level number indicator at the top.

 Build a level complete message with a "well done" message and a "next"-button.
-Child these to a panel (a colored box node), call it "done" and place it outside of the view so they can be slide into view when the level is completed:
+Child these to a panel (a colored box node), call it "done" and place it outside of the view to the left or right so they can be slide into view when the level is completed:

 <img src="doc/level_gui.png" srcset="doc/level_gui@2x.png 2x">